paperswithcode/model-index/examples/README.md

 You can see the full example in [option2-yaml](option2-yaml) directory.

 To use `model-index` like this, you can either simply add all of your model metadata into `model-index.yml`, or split it up into multiple files as shown in [option2-yaml/model-index.yml](option2-yaml/model-index.yml) file.

+In this example we've split out the metadata into separate files in [option2-yml/metadata](option2-yaml/metadata) and linked it inside model definitions like this: `Metadata: metadata/alexnet.md`.
+We did the same with READMEs that are linked like this: `README: docs/alexnet.md`.

 ## Option 3: Mix-and-match